 Though you can hire commercial cleaners or buy a professional carpet cleaner, many times this isn’t practical and sometimes doesn’t even yield the best results- let alone the expense involved in hiring out a bulky machine!

 What To Do Before You Get Started?

 - Check what kind of material your carpet is.
 Different materials respond in different ways to various cleaning products and soak up stains in a multitude of ways.
-Be sure to find out what kind of material your carpet is before you start going at it with as you could accidentally make stains worse!
+Be sure to find out what kind of material your carpet is before you start going at it as you could accidentally make stains worse!

-- Gather up your cleaning supplies make sure you have everything on hand you’ll need in this process so you’re not caught out halfway through.
+- Gather up your cleaning supplies and make sure you have everything on hand you’ll need in this process so you’re not caught out halfway through.
 Have a look through your cupboards and drawers as you probably have a lot of these supplies on hand without needing to buy anything from the stores.

 - Figure out what kind of stain it is that you’re tackling.
-If you’re unsure you may need to test out a small patch before committing to applying a solution on the whole thing.
+If you’re unsure you may need to test out a small patch before committing to applying a solution to the whole thing.
 This will reduce the risk of you ruining your carpet for good, or leaving it worse than the stain itself.
 Oily patches for example can be particularly stubborn and will require a different stain remover to something like blood or wine.

 - Test out a small area of your carpet with the stain solution you are applying. if you are unsure what kind of material your carpet is, you can place your stain solution in a tiny corner perhaps behind the radiator or skirting board so you can make sure that you’re not damaging your carpet.

 What Tools Will I Need To Clean My Carpets?

 - An old, but a clean towel that you don’t mind ruining